 Fallopian Tubal Disorders

-Conditions in the fallopian tubes consist of blockages and adhesions or scar tissue, either of which can obstruct sperm or embryo movement.
+Conditions in the fallopian tubes include blockages and adhesions or scar tissue, either of which can obstruct sperm or embryo movement.

 Blockage